tapanhub/tips-and-tricks/learn_nlp.md

 Connect with other NLP practitioners and researchers through online forums, discussion groups, or social media platforms like Reddit, LinkedIn, and Twitter.
 Attending conferences, workshops, or meetups can also help you network with professionals in the field.

 Seek internships or job

+Learning the basics of NLP involves understanding the foundational concepts, tasks, and techniques that are commonly used in the field.
+Here are some essential topics to start with:

+Tokenization: Tokenization is the process of breaking down a text into individual words or tokens.
+This is an important preprocessing step in many NLP tasks, as it helps convert unstructured text into a structured format that can be analyzed.

+Stemming and Lemmatization: Both stemming and lemmatization are techniques used to reduce words to their base or root form.
+Stemming involves removing suffixes from words, while lemmatization converts words to their base form using a linguistic approach, taking into account the context and part of speech.

+Part-of-Speech (POS) Tagging: POS tagging is the process of assigning a part-of-speech label (e.g., noun, verb, adjective) to each word in a text.
+This information can be used to disambiguate words with multiple meanings or to improve the performance of other NLP tasks.

+Named Entity Recognition (NER): NER is a task that involves identifying and classifying named entities (e.g., people, organizations, locations) within a text.
+This information can be useful for tasks such as information extraction, text summarization, or question-answering systems.

+Sentiment Analysis: Sentiment analysis, also known as opinion mining, aims to determine the sentiment or emotion expressed in a text, such as positive, negative, or neutral.
+This can be useful for analyzing customer reviews, social media posts, or any text where understanding the sentiment is important